 Above: The original bathtub was restored and paired with tadelakt walls by Devereux & Daughters and Huguet Cement tiles (selected by Maleeha, “after I compared every plain white tile sample under the sun before deciding it had to be one this one, just because I thought it had a very particular glow.”)

-The bath and shower fittings are by Waterworks and the linen shower curtain was made for the room.
+The bath and shower fittings are by Waterworks and the linen shower curtain was custom-made.

 after building the breakfast nook table, morgen woodwork was commissioned to ma 33